 Members of Özyeğin University are expected to place a special emphasis on seeking for the truth, endeavoring to reach perfection, providing equal opportunities and amenities for everyone, and protecting academic freedom which includes the freedom to teach, learn, conduct scientific research, share information, express ideas and opinions, as well as the freedom of communication and expression.
 In doing so, members of Özyeğin University accept, acknowledge and guarantee that they shall always observe the following ethical values and principles.

-SECTION ONE DEFINITIONS, VALUES AND PRINCIPLES
+DEFINITIONS, VALUES AND PRINCIPLES

 Ethics: Ethics is a set of values, principles and standards that provide guidance pertaining to the conduct of individuals, institutions and professionals and help them determine what is “good” and “right”.
 Academic Ethics: Adherence of faculty members to the principles of ethical conduct in all relationships with different stakeholders in society; as well as during all stages of the development, presentation and evaluation of scientific work; appointment and promotion; as well as all stages of the process of building merit-based scientific institutions and universities, and preparing future scientists.